6 Common Air Conditioner Smells Explained and How to Repair the Issue

 • Moldy air conditioner or ductwork

-Check your filter first.
+Inspect your filter first.
 If you haven’t put in a new one within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t resolve the issue, contact Kilbourne Heating & AC at 561-287-7071.
+If that doesn’t solve the smell, call Kilbourne Heating & AC at 561-287-7071.

 5. Air Conditioner Smells Like Burning Plastic